 It may be necessary for the driver of the RV to get a CDL license, depending on the state’s travelers plan to drive through.
 Most states don’t require drivers to do so, and most of the ones that do require drivers with CDLs do so only if the weight or dimensions of the RV exceed the set limits.
 The number of passengers in the vehicle may also attribute to the need for a CDL license.
 (However, the number of passengers necessary to meet these license requirements is generally very high.)

 Drivers should keep in mind that laws could always change; they should be certain that they meet the proper requirements for each state they intend to visit.
 If drivers without a CDL are caught driving in a state that requires one, it could result in a hefty fine, and, most of the time, drivers won’t be allowed to move the vehicle without a CDL.

 In addition to driver’s license regulations, some states also have set standards for what an RV can legally tow behind it.
-The towing regulations for each state is different, but most set restrictions for the length or weight of the objects being towed.
+The towing regulations for each state are different, but most set restrictions on the length or weight of the objects being towed.

 Regardless of license requirements, whoever plans to drive the RV should be sure to practice driving it before the big trip as it can be quite an adjustment for most people.
 They should also make sure the hitch is always secure and regularly check conditions of the hitch or tow bar throughout the trip.

 Drivers should make sure they are familiar with any special safety rules and laws specific to RVs.
 The safety requirements can either concern the condition of the vehicle or how the drivers handle the RV:

 – Stay in the slow lane.
 Drivers should remain in the right lane unless they need to pass a vehicle or exit the highway using left lanes.

 – Pay attention to signs.
 In most states, drivers can make right turns on a red light so long as there’s not a sign stating otherwise.